-Mayor Emanuel Recieves Plan to Revitalize Former Coal Plant Sites and Surrounding Communities
+Mayor Emanuel Receives Plan to Revitalize Former Coal Plant Sites and Surrounding Communities

 Additionally, Park District Secures Funding to Build New Park on Nearby Site of Long-Vacant Former Asphalt Factory

 On Saturday morning, Mayor Emanuel received a plan to revitalize the former Fisk and Crawford coal plants, which have been shut down due to the efforts made by the Mayor in concert with community groups in the Little Village and Pilsen communities, and with Midwest Generation.
 Additionally, the Mayor announced today that the Chicago Park District and the City will invest $8 million to develop a new park on the site of a 24-acre former Celotex asphalt factory located at 31st and Albany in the Little Village neighborhood.

 “During the campaign and after becoming Mayor, I promised to work to ensure these plants were either cleaned up or shut down,” said Mayor Emanuel.
 “After succeeding in that goal, the next step was critical – to return these areas to active, productive use for the residents of the Pilsen and Little Village neighborhoods.
 This report is an important step toward creating jobs and a healthy environment for these communities.
 The development of a park at the site of the former Celotex factory will be another important step forward.
 I will continue to work to improve these communities and help the residents of Little Village and Pilsen enjoy the quality of life they deserve.”

 Once used for making, storing and selling asphalt roofing products, the Celotex land will now be renovated to contain at least two soccer fields with field lighting, a soft-surface playground, baseball fields, basketball courts, a skate park, and walking and jogging trails.
 Construction will begin March 2013 and completion is targeted for Spring 2014.
 The site had been vacant for close to 20 years.